erinvdoyle/instatrip/README.md

   <summary>How to fork the InstaTrip repository (click)</summary>
 <p>

-To make a copy of a repository, fork it through Github:
+To make a copy of a repository, fork it through GitHub:

 1. Find the repository either by using the search bar or by navigating to the URL [/erinvdoyle/instatrip](https://github.com/erinvdoyle/instatrip)
-2. Once on the repository main page, navigate to the *Fork* button in the upper-right corner, between the *Watch*(*Unwatch* in the image as I am the repository owner and watcher) and *Star* buttons
+2. Once on the repository main page, navigate to the *Fork* button in the upper-right corner, between the *Watch* (*Unwatch* in the image as I am the repository owner and watcher) and *Star* buttons

 ![Github Fork](assets/documentation/fork.png)